keiraz-hang/bluestamp-porftfolio/index.md

 -  PCB board (contains all the circuitry needed to run the useless box)
 -  3x AAA battery pack (holds 3 AAA batteries. powers the motor and connects to the PCB board)
 -  adhesive velcro (attaches the battery pack to the bottom of the box)
--  motor (i'm not sure what kind of motor it is, but it has nubs/shapes on it that fit around the motor mount parts.)
+-  motor (I'm not sure what kind of motor it is, but it has nubs/shapes on it that fit around the motor mount parts.)
 -  resistors (used to provide a specific voltage to the motor?)
 -  switch (the 'activator' of the useless box. when flipped, the box turns on.)
 -  screw terminals (connects the battery pack and the motors to the PCB. lets the battery distribute energy and the motor recieve energy.)